-- 2. Geographies (as noted in the Equity investment priority): "Geographies" include Tribal Lands and Persistent Poverty Counties, which include rural areas with demonstrated, historical underservice.
-To qualify under this component of the investment priority the applicant must show one (or more) of the geographies (either tribal lands or persistent poverty counties) represents at least 30% of the planned area of impact of the project.
-This could also include applicant-identified smaller pockets (i.e., sub-county) of persistent poverty (at least 20% poverty rate for at least 30 years) that represent at least 30% of the project's planned area of impact. - 3.
+- 2. Geographies (as noted in the Equity investment priority): Examples of "Geographies" include Tribal Lands or Persistent Poverty Counties, which include rural areas with demonstrated, historical underservice.
+To qualify under this component of the investment priority the applicant must show one (or more) of the geographies represents at least 30% of the planned area of impact of the project.
+This could also include smaller pockets (i.e., sub-county) of high (at least 20% poverty rate) or persistent (at least 20% poverty rate for at least 30 years) poverty that represent at least 30% of the project's planned area of impact.
+For help in identifying areas of high poverty please see: Census ACS19 based Poverty Status Viewer. - 3.
 Green Products (as noted in the Environmentally-Sustainable Development investment priority): An economic development project that results in a clearly defined end-product that furthers or contributes to the environmental quality (e.g., reuse/recycling/restoration/preservation), greenhouse gas mitigation (e.g., renewable energy, energy efficiency), and/or climate resiliency (e.g., green infrastructure) of the associated community or region.
 The end-product (i.e., what is being developed or produced) can take numerous forms, such as an activity, item, plan or program.
 For example, a Green Product might be a business incubator focused on renewable energy, infrastructure for a business park in which the primary tenant will produce solar panel components, or a feasibility study for developing a biomass-to-electricity facility. - 4.
 Green Processes (as noted in the Environmentally-Sustainable Development investment priority): An economic development project that results in clearly defined green enhancements to the resource, energy, water, and/or waste efficiency of an existing function or process (including the use of green or natural infrastructure).
 The enhancements reflect changes to the life-cycle process of an existing function so that the function is performed in a more environmentally-sustainable manner (e.g., improves energy efficiency, uses renewable energy, contributes to reuse/recycling/restoration/preservation, reduces anticipated climate risks like flooding).
 The focus is on how the product is being developed or produced rather than the product itself.
 For example, a Green Process might be the retrofitting of a tannery facility to enable tannery operations to use water and energy in a more sustainable manner.
-The project would potentially impact multiple stages (e.g., use and reuse) of the tannery process life-cycle.

-5. Green Places (as noted in the Environmentally-Sustainable Development investment priority): An economic development project with clearly defined, ancillary environmental benefits (e.g., energy efficiency, renewable energy, or reuse/recycling/restoration/preservation) located within mixed-use, transit-oriented areas that increases community revitalization, improves job access, avoids impacts to undeveloped or environmentally sensitive lands and waters (e.g., greenfields or wetlands) and is resilient to expected climate risks (e.g., not sited in a location vulnerable to anticipated sea level rise impacts).
+The project would potentially impact multiple stages (e.g., use and reuse) of the tannery process life-cycle. - 5.
+Green Places (as noted in the Environmentally-Sustainable Development investment priority): An economic development project with clearly defined, ancillary environmental benefits (e.g., energy efficiency, renewable energy, or reuse/recycling/restoration/preservation) located within mixed-use, transit-oriented areas that increases community revitalization, improves job access, avoids impacts to undeveloped or environmentally sensitive lands and waters (e.g., greenfields or wetlands) and is resilient to expected climate risks (e.g., not sited in a location vulnerable to anticipated sea level rise impacts).
 The green portion is focused primarily on where (from a water/land-use perspective) the project activity is taking place.
 Such investments are: